Question from Lisa: I was eating dinner at a restaurant the other day and they were showing a ball game on a wall-mounted TV.

 The game was being broadcast with Closed Captioning on.

 That got me to to wondering if there’s such a thing as “Open Captioning”.
 Is there?

 Rick’s answer: That’s a great question, Lisa.
 And the answer is yes, there is indeed something called “Open Captioning”.

-Truth be told, Open Captioning and Closed Captioning are very much alike, with these key differences:
+I found out while researching this topic that Open Captioning and Closed Captioning are very much alike, with these key differences:

 1 – The text you see on the screen when you watch a program with Open Captioning is actually embedded in the video track itself, and it cannot be turned off.